Skip to main content

 Privacy by Design

-We are deliberate about what data we return — and what we do not.
+We’re deliberate about what data we return, and what we don’t.
 We never return:

 • Full BVN or NIN digits